 Why is the home up for sale?

-Finding out the motivation of the seller is a great first piece of information to gather.
+Finding out the motivation of the seller is a great first piece of information to gather when buying a home.
 If the sellers are relocating for a job, a family situation or due to some other “life” situation, it becomes easier to get a good deal on the home.
 If you see something in the listing like “motivated sellers,” usually the seller is willing to consider any reasonable offer in order to complete the sale as soon as possible.

 If you find out that the home is for sale due to a wave of illegal activity in the neighborhood, unbearable neighbors or noise that disrupts the daily activities of the property, you may want to reconsider.
-Don’t be afraid to do some major research on the neighborhood before you make an offer on the home.
+Don’t be afraid to do some major research on the neighborhood before entering the home buying process.
 If you covet a quiet, peaceful home life, you probably don’t want to live within walking distance of the local airport or next door to a noisy nightclub.

 How new are the structural and mechanical components of the home?